stamatelou/DETR_object_detection/README.md

 13 - Pulmonary fibrosis <br/>
 14 - No finding <br/>

-The provided images are annotated by 3 radiologists.
-The number of the provided images are 18000 (train set: 15000, test set: 3000).
-1)
 2)

 train.csv - the train set metadata, with one row for each object, including a class and a bounding box.
 Some images in both test and train have multiple objects.